SakibSaikia/SakibSaikia.github.io/_posts/2017-06-29-Understanding-Shader-Matrix-Transforms.markdown

 published:	false
 ---

 This post is about vector matrix transforms in shaders, and how they are treated by today's GPUs.
-This seems like a pretty mundane topic of discussion, but there are a few things which seemed interesting to bring up, and this post is about that.
+This seems like a pretty mundane topic of discussion, but there are a few things which seemed interesting to bring up.

 ### Matrix Storage
 There are two canonical ways to represent a matrix(2-dimensional entity) in memory(which is 1-dimensional) - **Row Major** and **Column Major**.
 For a matrix